KenNewcomb/Lyricist/README.md

 Lyricist
 ======

-Lyricist displays the lyrics of the currently playing song in <a href="http://en.wikipedia.org/wiki/Banshee_%28media_player%29" target="_blank">Banshee.</a>
+Lyricist prints the lyrics of the currently playing song to the shell.
+The program determines the currently playing song and scrapes various websites for lyrics.

 News
 ----
+**09.24.14** - Rhythmbox is currently supported.

 **09.15.14** - Development has resumed.
 I am in the process of converting Lyricist to Python 3.

 **05.26.14** - SongLyrics.com is now supported.